 For residential properties, Division appraisers study the sales of homes similar to yours which sold within a specific 24-month period.
 For commercial and industrial properties, the cost, market and income approaches are considered and for business personal property, values are based on the asset information submitted directly by business owners.

 Under Colorado law, all real property (land, buildings, improvements, etc) must be re-appraised every two years.
-This occurs in each odd-numbered year (2013, 2015, etc).
+This occurs in each odd-numbered year (2015, 2017, etc).
 The Assessment Division studies the prices of properties which sold during the 24-month period ending on June 30 of the year prior to the reappraisal.
-For example, 2015 values are based on properties which sold between July 1, 2012, and June 30, 2014.
+For example, new 2017 values will be based on properties which sold between July 1, 2014, and June 30, 2016.
 New values are set each year for personal property owned by businesses based on the information annually submitted by the taxpayers on personal property declarations.

 Actual Value x Assessment Rate x Mill Rate (Tax Rate) = Taxes